 A multimeter is useful for checking breaks in flexes of appliances, blown filaments in bulbs and blown fuses, and tracing paths/tracks on PCBs

 - Turn the selecting dial on the meter to the continuity range.
-This is often indicated by a symbol which looks like a series of arcs of a circle (See symbols used on meters below)
+This is often indicated by a symbol which looks like a series of arcs of a circle (See the photo showing symbols used on meters above).

 - If resistance is less than about 30 ohms, the meter will indicate this by by a beep tone or buzzing sound.
 The resistance is usually indicated on the display also.
 If there is break in continuity in the device being tested, an overload indication, usually the digit "1", will be displayed on the meter.

 Connecting Probe Leads to Check Diodes or Continuity